There is Nothing Like Fresh Tomatoes

 - ½ cup thinly sliced fresh basil leaves

-- Combine oil, garlic, and ¾ tsp. salt in a large bowl.
+- Combine oil, garlic, and ¾ teaspoon salt in a large bowl.
 Chop 1 cup of the tomatoes and add to bowl.
 Cut remaining tomatoes in half and stir into mixture; let stand about 30 minutes, stirring occasionally.

 - Meanwhile, cook pasta as package directs in a large pot of salted boiling water.
 Drain pasta, saving 1 cup water.
-Toss pasta with tomato mixture, then with cheese and all but 1 tbsp. basil.
+Toss pasta with tomato mixture, then with cheese and all but 1 tablespoon basil.
 Mix in a little pasta water if needed for a looser texture.
 Sprinkle remaining basil on top and season with salt.